Couple Viewing New Construction Home At Sunset

 The Pros And Cons Of USDA Construction Loans

-USDA loans help to make rural housing more affordable and accessible.
-But there are several benefits and drawbacks to USDA construction loans, and it's important to weigh these factors when deciding whether to apply for this type of loan.
+USDA construction loans help make rural housing more affordable and accessible, but come with several benefits and drawbacks.
+It’s important to weigh these factors before applying for this type of financing.

 The Pros Of A USDA Construction Loan

-USDA construction loans come with a variety of benefits that make them a popular option for borrowers who qualify.
-USDA construction loans:
+USDA construction loans carry a variety of benefits that make them a popular option for borrowers who qualify.

-• Allow you to build your dream home: While typical USDA loans allow borrowers to purchase an existing home, a USDA construction loan can let borrowers to start from scratch, allowing them to get exactly what they need in a home.
+While typical USDA loans allow borrowers to purchase an existing home, a USDA construction loan can let borrowers start from scratch.
+This allows you to get exactly what they need in a home.
+You’re in control of the features, size and location of your home and can truly build the home of your dreams.

-• Allow for a streamlined experience: Unlike traditional construction loans, borrowers using a USDA construction loan take out just one loan for the land, construction and finished home.
-This saves the borrower money because they only pay closing costs Borrowers also aren't required to make payments during the building process, allowing them to save money.
+Unlike with traditional construction loans, borrowers using a USDA construction loan take out just one loan for the land, construction and finished home.
+This saves the borrower money because they only pay closing costs on a single loan.
+Borrowers also aren’t required to make payments during the building process.
+This frees up cash to cover rent and other living expenses until they can move into their new home.

-• Give borrowers peace of mind: The single close loan ensures that borrowers only have to qualify for one loan and that an unexpected change in their finances doesn't hurt their prospects of closing on the second loan.
-Imagine that after closing on the construction loan, a change to the borrower's credit score meant they would no longer qualify for their 30-year loan.
-Because they've already closed, they don't have to worry about it.
+The single close loan ensures that borrowers only have to qualify for one loan.
+That means that unexpected changes in finances won’t hurt your chances of closing on your mortgage.
+After closing on the construction loan, a negative change to your credit score could mean you no longer qualify for a 30-year mortgage.
+Since you’ve already closed on a USDA construction loan, you won’t have to worry about losing out.

 The Cons Of A USDA Construction Loan